michaelwnau/ussf-portal/the-team.md

 ###### Suz

 &nbsp;&nbsp;&nbsp;&nbsp;Suzanne has been coding as a software engineer professionally for over ten years, during which she’s worked in marketing & advertising, financial tech, and freelance consulting.
 Currently she is a senior engineer at Truss, where she is heavily involved with establishing and advocating for strong front end standards, fostering a collaborative culture between engineering and other practices, and maintaining the [ReactUSWDS open source library](https://github.com/trussworks/react-uswds).
 Suzanne is passionate about implementing delightful user interfaces, making technology accessible to people of all backgrounds, and sharing her knowledge with anyone who is as eager to learn as she is.

+---

+#### Alumni

+##### The team changes over time which means sometimes people leave to do other amazing things.
+These are the people who may no longer be actively participating though their impact is felt throughout the entire project.

+---

+###### Kat (ORBIT)

+&nbsp;&nbsp;&nbsp;&nbsp;Kat is a design operations aficionado who arrived at USSF from the United States Digital Service and decided to stay for a while, mostly because of Noah.
+Kat believes in well executed service design, always taking a human centered approach, working with great people and defining hard problems before you try to solve them.

+###### Mallory (Truss)

+&nbsp;&nbsp;&nbsp;&nbsp;Mallory is a user experience designer with a fascination for human behavior and human-computer interaction.
+She is an empathetic and curious designer, and believes behind every design challenge lies an untold story.
+She is driven to create authentic digital experiences that are both efficient and delightful to use.
+She enjoys conducting research, pushing pixels, and writing code in equal measure.
+Before her time at Truss, Mallory worked with local government as a design strategist and UX consultant to deliver beautiful, user-focused websites.
+She also spent some time in academia as ORCID’s first UX designer.